-Our estimates of the annual addressable markets for our COVID-19 test and the additional tests under development are based on a number of internal and third-party estimates as well as the assumed rates at which such products will be reimbursed, or the assumed prices at which we can sell our products for markets that have not been established.
+Our estimates of the annual addressable markets for our women's health and STI tests under development are based on a number of internal and third-party estimates as well as the assumed rates at which such products will be reimbursed, or the assumed prices at which we can sell our products for markets that have not been established.
 While we believe our assumptions and the data underlying our estimates are reasonable, these assumptions and estimates may not be correct and the conditions supporting our assumptions or estimates may change at any time, including as a result of factors outside our control, thereby reducing the predictive accuracy of these underlying factors.
-Specifically, with respect to the market for our COVID-19 test, the market and competitive landscape are continuously changing.
+The market and competitive landscape are continuously changing.
 Any number of factors that are outside of our control could make our estimates invalid.

-There can be no assurance that demand for our COVID-19 testing will continue to exist in the future due to successful containment efforts, the successful vaccination of a majority of Americans, the development of safe and effective therapeutics, SARS-CoV-2 becomes endemic, or due to other events.
-If the actual number of patients who would benefit from our products, the price at which we can sell future products or the annual addressable market for our products is smaller than we have estimated, it may impair our sales growth and have an adverse impact on our business, financial condition and results of operations.
+There can be no assurance that demand for our women's health and STI tests will continue to exist in the future.
+If the actual number of patients who would benefit from our products under development, the price at which we can sell future products or the annual addressable market for our products is smaller than we have estimated, it may impair our sales growth and have an adverse impact on our business, financial condition and results of operations.